alexandriagroup/fnapy/NOTES.md

     A valid authentification token is needed.
-    The partner calls service with a list of product reference The service returns for each product reference a list of the lowest prices suggested by Fnac Marketplace sellers.
+    The partner calls service with a list of product reference The service returns for each product reference a list of the lowest prices suggested by FNAC Marketplace sellers.

 The number of product references to request is limited to 10.